slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 There’s nothing more therapeutic than action.
 We were built to hunt, gather, and move, not to stay still.
 Physical stress eliminates the need for control.
 The root cause of most health problems is often not physical but mental.

-Health is also an envy trigger.
-Often what people really envy is self-control.

-Hints:

-- Exercise is king.
+_Exercise is king_.
 Balance body training with flexibility (yoga or animal movements) and strength (weights).
 Use the minimum effective dose.
 Burn extra calories to reduce the need for control.
 When stressed, pause and breathe.
 Body language affects psychology, mood, and hormones.
 People are naturally happier when kept busy.
 Exercise celebrates what your body can do—not punishment for what you ate.

-- Nutrition is queen.
-Eat more real foods and practice intermittent fasting. «Debug» your body as much as possible.
-- Follow your circadian rhythm.
-If you need an alarm to start your morning, you’re cheating yourself on rest.
+_Nutrition is queen._ Eat more real foods and practice intermittent fasting. «Debug» your body as much as possible.
+Follow your circadian rhythm also, if you need an alarm to start your morning, you’re cheating yourself on rest.
 Memories consolidate during sleep.

-- The best antidepressant is knowing we matter to others.
-People don’t die from suicide; they die from sadness.
-- Hustling (the right amount of stimulation) means consistently stretching your comfort zone.
-Avoiding stress is avoiding life.
+Health is also an envy trigger.
+Often what people really envy is self-control.

 > *"An healthy person has a thousand wishes.
 A sick person has one." (...)
 "A doctor will take care of the rich man; the poor man is cured with work." (...)